NOTICE: please see the important update at the end of this article.

 UPDATE: over the years since this article was first written, we’ve received emails from people who say they are being gang-stalked and harassed, and asking us for help in their particular situation.
 Some of them have even gone so far as to give us their telephone numbers where they can be reached, asking us to call them.
 This isn’t a wise thing to do at all.

 We’d like to remind you that, aside from any advice or suggestions we may share in our blog articles (this one and in others), we are not in a position to offer more concrete help, such as locating a safe house for you or somehow protecting you from being harassed.
-Neither do we have the ability to give you tailored advice for your specific situation (what is generally called “life-coaching” or “counseling”), and we can’t be an emotional or mental support for you.
+Neither do we have the ability to give you tailored advice for your specific situation (what is generally called “counseling,” or sometimes “life-coaching”), and we can’t be an emotional or mental support for you.

 We simply do not have the resources, the physical or emotional ability, nor the experience in being such a hands-on advocate for others.
 The only advice and help we have to offer you is found in our articles, and this is the best we can do at the moment.